ryanthayil/Voice-Assistant/README.md

 # AI VOICE ASSISTANT
-his project integrates a **multilingual voice assistant** with real-time **object detection** to enable a humanoid robot to interact naturally with its environment.
+This project integrates a **multilingual voice assistant** with real-time **object detection** to enable a humanoid robot to interact naturally with its environment.
 The assistant uses speech recognition, text-to-speech, and contextual conversation via OpenAI's API to understand and respond to user queries in multiple languages.

 ## Features